EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 be more proactive, and run as a background process that scans the database for any problems and fixes them.
 Ideally, it should be able to handle a wider class of table corruption problems, as well as problems in indexes, free space maps, system catalogs, etc.
-Please jump in and lend a hand - the project is on github as [pg_healer](https://github.com/turnstep/pg_healer).
+Please jump in and lend a hand—the project is on github as [pg_healer](https://github.com/turnstep/pg_healer).

 Data corruption is a fact of life DBAs must confront, be it from failing hard drives, cosmic rays, or other reason.
-While the detection of such errors was greatly improved in Postgres 9.3 with the --data-checksums argument to initdb (which ought to default on!), it's time to not just detect, but heal!
+While the detection of such errors was greatly improved in Postgres 9.3 with the --data-checksums argument to initdb (which ought to default on!), it’s time to not just detect, but heal!